-Luscious, melt-in-the-mouth short ribs call for robust reds
+Luscious, melt-in-your-mouth short ribs call for robust red wines

-Above all, choose bone-in meat like ribs or a large piece of meat with firm muscles.
-Beef short ribs have a lot of fat content and marbling or connective tissue, so they’re a popular choice for hands-off, low-and-slow cooking methods.
-Braised dishes are slow cooks, designed to melt the interior fat and collagen in tougher cuts of meat.
-As a result, the collagen breaks down under the heat and long time cook, making the sauce thick and very flavorful.
+Above all, choose a bone-in meat like ribs or a large piece of meat with tight muscles.
+Beef short ribs are high in fat and marbling, or connective tissue, so they are a popular choice for hands-off, low-and-slow cooking methods.
+Braises are slow-cooked dishes, designed to melt the internal fat and collagen in tougher cuts of meat.
+As a result, the collagen breaks down under the heat and cooks for a long time, making the sauce thick and very flavorful.

 Slow cooking is like a love that has already begun, which grows stronger with time.
-With it, every sharpness is smoothed out, doubts are dispelled, impatient anticipation turns into delight, because you know that something very good is coming.
-In this case, a very delicious combination with wine, for which every moment of waiting is worth it until the last second.
+With it, any sharpness is smoothed out, doubts are dispelled, impatient anticipation turns into delight because you know something very good is coming.
+In this case, a very tasty combination with a wine that makes every moment of waiting worth it until the last second.

 Wine suggestion: